-They are painted black and gold in support of our local schools who use black and gold for the Priceville Bulldogs.
+Here are our trucks.
+They are painted black and gold in support of our local school, the Priceville Bulldogs.

 Station #1 Trucks